BrooksIan/CDPUserDemo/use-case-phase-1/README.md

 2. Remove exact duplicate records
 3. Persist results (local Iceberg and/or shared Hive / CDW)
 4. Confirm outputs in Hue (File Browser and Table Browser)
+5. Verify governance and audit in Data Catalog (discover the shared table, review schema and asset metadata)

 ## Structure